kevinwright/metrics-json-bridge/README.md

 metrics-json-bridge
 ===================

-Poll metrics in json form and push to graphite
+Poll metrics in json form and push to graphite.

+Intended for use with codahale-metrics and the metrics-json facility.